-Stir in 1-3/4 cup of chicken broth.
+Stir in 1-3/4 cups of chicken broth.
 Increase the heat to medium-high, stirring occasionally for 5 to 10 minutes or until the sauce has thickened.

-Taste and season with 3/4 teaspoon kosher salt and a few turns of black pepper, about 1/8 teaspoon give or take.
+Taste and season with 3/4 teaspoon kosher salt (or to taste) and a few turns of black pepper, about 1/8 teaspoon give or take.

 Take 3/4 cup of the sauce and it to the shredded chicken, tossing to combine.

 Spread a 1/2 cup or so of the sauce into the bottom of the prepared baking dish.